jimboca/ISYHelper/README.md

   - sudo pip install pyaml
   - sudo pip install apscheduler
   - sudo pip install PyISY
-  - sudo pip install web.py
-  - sudo pip install wsgilog
+  - sudo pip install Flask
   - sudo pip install sleekxmpp
 - Create a directory where you want to store it in the home directory
   - cd